 The Heineken Experience is a museum dedicated to Heineken beer.
 The world famous beer brand decided to turn the former Heineken factory into a museum, when the location proved incapable for keeping up with today’s demand.
 The location right in the center of Amsterdam would have been a logistical nightmare and thus was turned into a museum.
 Now visitors like you can learn about the brewing process, the story and of course enjoy a beer on the rooftop terrace.

+Included in the ticket price is a self guided tour through the former brewery.
 Expect staff along the route of the self guided tour to explain you what you’re actually seeing.
 Feel free to ask them anything!
 Make sure you bring a smartphone, as the tour works with an app.
 In case you do forget, you can rent a device for a small fee.
 The tour is available in the following languages: English, German, Spanish, Chinese, Russian, French, Italian, Portuguese and Dutch.

 Heineken Experience FAQ